2KAbhishek/bare-minimum/README.md

 - [ ] Think real hard
 - [ ] Start typing

-Hit the :star: button if you found this useful.
+Hit the ⭐ button if you found this useful.

 ## More Info